d39b/Deep-Language-Classification/documentation/training.md

 This will create a new folder called `saved_model` with the saved model in it.
 To load this model for further training simply run:

-> python3 train.py dataset model-config -bs 32 -s 1000 -lm saved_model
+> python3 train.py dataset saved_model -bs 32 -s 1000 -lm